Q: What is Amazon WorkSpaces?

 Q: What happens to a running Amazon WorkSpace when I disable the key in the KMS console?

-A running WorkSpace will not be impacted if you disable the KMS key that was used to encrypt the user volume of the WorkSpace.
+A: A running WorkSpace will not be impacted if you disable the KMS key that was used to encrypt the user volume of the WorkSpace.
 Users will be able to login and use the WorkSpace without interruption.
-However, reboots and rebuilds of WorkSpaces that were encrypted using a KMS key that has been disabled (or the permissions/policies on the key have been modified) will fail.
-If the key is re-enabled and/or the correct permissions/policies are restored, reboots and rebuilds of the WorkSpace will work again.
+However, restarts, rebuilds, and restores of WorkSpaces that were encrypted using a KMS key that has been disabled (or the permissions/policies on the key have been modified) will fail.
+If the key is re-enabled and/or the correct permissions/policies are restored, restarts, rebuilds, and restores of the WorkSpace will work again.

 Q: Is it possible to disable encryption for a running Amazon WorkSpace?